Luyu-star/Building-site-selection-and-protection/README.md

 Some third-party charts and datasets may be subject to different licensing terms.
 Please refer to [Our World in Data FAQ](https://ourworldindata.org/about#licensing-and-how-to-cite) for more details.

+## 🌍 Disaster Data Source

+Some of the data used in this repository is sourced from [EM-DAT: The International Disaster Database](https://public.emdat.be/), maintained by the **Centre for Research on the Epidemiology of Disasters (CRED)** at the **Université catholique de Louvain (UCLouvain)**, Belgium.

+Please cite as:

+> EM-DAT: The International Disaster Database – Université catholique de Louvain (UCLouvain), CRED, Belgium – [www.emdat.be](https://www.emdat.be)

 ##   **Reference**
 EM-DAT, CRED / UCLouvain (2024) – with major processing by Our World in Data.
 “Number of recorded natural disaster events – EM-DAT” [dataset].
 EM-DAT, CRED / UCLouvain, “Natural disasters” [original data].
 Retrieved July 22, 2025 from https://archive.ourworldindata.org/20250624-125417/grapher/number-of-natural-disaster-events.html (archived on June 24, 2025).